dr-richard-barker/Settlers_of_Mars_3D_LLM/ChatBot_priming_for_DnD_game/Detailed_space_wizard_game_max_detail.md

 Game players can adjust these values but they need to justify how or why -> their narrative has to convince their fellow game players.

 ---
-# Games components - use the settlers of Mars board for narrative development
+# Games components - use the Settlers of Mars board for narrative development
-## Settlers-of-mars-3D-models-
-3D models for settlers of Mars board game are included in the repo' and can be printed to help as a physical guide for this educational adventure.
-If you're familir with the unity game platform (https://unity.com/download) and have a windowOS then you could also try launching this virtual Catan game (https://github.com/Andorr/SettlersOfCatlan).

 > Settlements: Settlements could represent the different colonies that are being established on Mars.
 They would need to be built in strategic locations, such as near resources or transportation routes.

 > Domed Cities: Cities could represent the larger, more developed colonies on Mars.
 They would need to be built on top of settlements and would provide more resources and benefits to the colonists.
 >
 > Roads: Roads could represent the transportation systems that are being built on Mars.
-They would need to be built between settlements and cities in order to connect them and allow the colonists to move around more easily.
+They would need to be built between settlements and cities to connect them and allow the colonists to move around more easily.
 >
 > Development cards: Development cards could represent the different technologies that are being developed on Mars.
 They could be used to improve the colonists' lives, such as by providing them with food, water, or shelter.
 >
-> Random Robber: The random robber represent the dangers that the colonists face on Mars, such as natural disasters, radiation waves or even hostile aliens.
+> Random Robber: The random robber represents the dangers that the colonists face on Mars, such as natural disasters, radiation waves or even hostile aliens.
 It could be used to steal resources from the colonists or to block their access to certain areas.

 2 dice: The dice could be used to determine the number of resources that are available to the colonists each turn.
 They could also be used to determine the outcome of events, such as natural disasters.

 ---
 # Extra components colonizers can select for this Settlers of Mars role-play game:

-> Spaceships: Spaceships could be used to transport the colonists to Mars and to bring them back to Earth or it’s moon.
+> Spaceships: Spaceships could be used to transport the colonists to Mars and to bring them back to Earth or its moon.
 >
 > Rovers: They could also be used to explore the Martian surface and to transport resources between different colonies.
 >